ajschumacher/ajschumacher.github.io/2013/07/21/some-quotes-from-if-on-a-winters-night-a-traveler-by-italo-calvino/index.md

 What makes lovemaking and reading resemble each other most is that within both of them times and spaces open, different from measurable time and space.

-I would like to be able to write a book that is only <em>incipit</em>, that maintains for its whole duration the potentiality of the beginning,&#160;the expectation still not focused on an object.
+I would like to be able to write a book that is only <em>incipit</em>, that maintains for its whole duration the potentiality of the beginning, the expectation still not focused on an object.

 I expect readers to read in my books something I didn't know, but I can expect it only from those who expect to read something they didn't know.